getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 This event signifies that all the pages in Grav's `user/pages` folder have been loaded as objects and are available in the **Pages object**.

+<a name="onPageNotFound"></a>
+#### onPageNotFound

+This is an event that can be fired if an expected page is not found.
+This is currently used by the `error` plugin to display a pretty 404 error page.

 <a name="onPageInitialized"></a>
 #### onPageInitialized